 Sequential Read can be initiated as either a current address read or random access read.
 The first word is transmitted as with the other modes, however, the master now responds with an acknowledge, indicating it requires additional data.
-The X24012 continues to output data for each acknowledge received.
-The read operation is terminated by the master, by not responding with an acknowledge and by issuing a stop condition.
+The X24026 continues to output data for each acknowledge received.
+The master terminates this transmission by issuing a stop condition, omitting the ninth clock cycle acknowledge.

 The data output is sequential, with the data from address n followed by the data from n+1.
 The address counter for read operations increments all address bits, allowing the entire memory contents to be serially read during one operation.
-At the end of the address space (address 127), the counter "rolls over" to address 0 and the X24012 continues to output data for each acknowledge received.
+At the end of the address space (address 255), the counter "rolls over" to address 0 and the X24026 continues to output data for each acknowledge received.
 Refer to Figure 9 for the address, acknowledge and data transfer sequence.